 Next I’ve measured the maximum power output before distortion started to sharply role up.
 I’ve measured at 85Hz so that the harmonics are distinguishable from the 50Hz pickup.
 In this test the 50Hz pickup is quite substantial as the high power 28VAC transformer was sitting only a few cm away from the amplifier board which isn’t shielded.
-Placing the transformer further apart does improve it, but I didn’t measure the residual with the transformer placed very far away.
+Placing the transformer further away didn’t improve it, but I didn’t measure the residual with the transformer placed very far away.

 Figure 2 shows the spectrum (up to 20KHz) at 35Vrms output, into an 8hm dummy load (4x 2ohm Dale RH-50 resistors in series).
 This translates to 150W output power.
 THD is fairly low at the conditions and is measured to be 0.037%.
 While this isn’t as impressive as some higher quality class D amplifiers, its not bad, and at these power levels the subwoofer itself will have fairly large distortion.
 However, that’s the exact sweet spot for this amplifier.
 Going higher in amplitude resulted in a very sharp climb in distortion.
 Going to 40Vrms (200W) THD was orders of magnitude higher, as Figure 3 shows.
 Even at just 36Vrms THD was almost 5%.

 I have tried connecting it to a dual 41V DC power supply capable of delivering 12A per rail, just make sure the transformer wasn’t the limiting factor here, but the results were almost unchanged.
 So despite that 420W figure in the description of this board, I was unable to get even half that with the board I have and low distortion figures.